boltops-tools/lono/docs/_docs/configsets/reusable.md

 nav_order: 22
 ---

 Typically, configsets are directly hardcoded into the CloudFormation template.
 Unfortunately, this makes them hard to reuse.
+IE: You copy and paste the cnofigset code between CloudFormation templates.

-With Lono, configsets are separate files.
+With Lono, configsets are define separately from the template.
+Lono takes the configsets and adds them into your CloudFormation templates.
 This allows them to be reusable with different templates.
-Lono takes the separate configset files and injects them into your CloudFormation templates.

 ## Example

 Let's say you have two blueprints: ec2 and asg.

-* The ec2 blueprint has an "Instance" resource.
+* The ec2 blueprint has an `Instance` resource.
-* The asg blueprint has an "AutoScalingGroup" and a "LaunchConfiguration" resource.
+* The asg blueprint has an `LaunchConfiguration` resource.

 You can reuse the same configsets for both blueprints.
 Example: